• NEUROGENESIS

 Recommended Doses

-The recommended dose of Lion's Mane can vary depending on the form and individual needs.
-Generally, it is suggested to take 500-3,000 mg of Lion's Mane powder daily or equivalent, divided into two or three doses (7).
-Liquid extract dosages, like our Ultrasound Lion's Mane Extract have a 1-3ml recommended dose.
-It is always best to consult with a healthcare professional before starting any new supplement regimen.
+The recommended dose of Lion's Mane can vary depending on the form consumed and individual needs.
+The standard suggestion is 500-3,000 mg of Lion's Mane powder daily or equivalent, divided into two or three doses per day (7).
+Our Ultrasound Lion's Mane Extract contains 1887mg per 1ml serving.

 Incorporating Lion's Mane into Your Daily Routine

 Lion's Mane can be consumed in various forms, including Fresh Lion's Mane, powders, and liquid extracts.
-For those looking to experience the health benefits of Lion's Mane, our ultrasound extract is an excellent option.
+If you are looking to experience the full health benefits of Lion's Mane, our ultrasound extract is an excellent option.
 Ultrasound extraction ensures that the beneficial compounds in Lion's Mane are preserved, providing you with the highest quality supplement.

-If you're interested in enjoying Lion's Mane as a culinary experience, you can purchase Fresh Lion's Mane Mushrooms and incorporate them into your favorite recipes.
-Lion's Mane has a delicate, seafood-like flavor and can be prepared in various ways, such as sautéed, roasted, or added to soups and stews and even be your new favorite vegan based meat replacement option!
+If you're interested in enjoying Lion's Mane as a culinary experience, you can purchase our farm grown Fresh Lion's Mane Mushrooms and incorporate them into your favorite recipes.
+Lion's Mane has a delicate, savory flavor and can be prepared in endless ways, such as sautéed, roasted, or added to soups and stews and even be your new favorite vegan based meat replacement option!

 A Glimpse Into Traditional Chinese Medicine